 Third parties such as parents, friends, spouses, sponsors or employers may not normally raise a concern/complaint on behalf of a student.

 Anyone discussing a student's personal details with a parent or other third party may inadvertently be breaching the Data Protection Act.

 If a student is unable to pursue the concern/complaint on his/her own, the student may authorise another individual to have access to personal information in order to do so.
 The student will need to complete a personal data disclosure form (PDF - 49KB) for each individual who is to be part of the discussion on the concern/complaint.

-The Advice and Representation Centre (ARC) is an independent, free, and confidential service for all students of the University of Birmingham.
+Guild Advice is an independent, free, and confidential service for all students of the University of Birmingham.
 They specialise in five main areas: academic, employment, finance, housing, and immigration.
-You can access support via the ARC’s weekday drop-in service, an online enquiry service, or from the website resources.
+You can access support via Guild Advice through a weekday drop-in service, an online enquiry service, or from the website resources.

 If you have any queries about the Student Concerns and Complaints Procedure please contact:

 Please note the following pages are a protected resource for staff use only.
 A staff ADF username and password will be required to access this information.